-• Long-term debt will not be used to finance current operations.

-- The University may utilize short-term financing strategies when appropriate to fund capital requirements in anticipation of permanent funding. - The University may consider various hedging strategies only to hedge debt and not for speculative purposes or as a source of operating revenue.

-3. Debt Capacity, Impact and Structure

-- The University's debt capacity will be governed primarily by its ability to support all incremental costs associated with such debt within the University's operating budget, including (i) debt service (principal and interest payments), (ii) recurring operating and maintenance costs of facilities (new or renovated), and (iii) asset purchases (other than made possible through financing).
-In evaluating specific projects, however, the University will consider anticipated future revenue, if any, to be generated by the project to be financed, and the related anticipated impact, if any, on the University's financial position. - The University will seek to understand the potential impact on its credit rating(s) of any proposed change in its outstanding debt.
+- Long-term debt will be used for capital expenditures, including reimbursing the University for recent capital investment, or to refund prior long term debt.
+Long term debt will not be used to finance current operations. - The University may utilize short-term bridge financing strategies when appropriate to fund capital requirements in anticipation of permanent funding.
+This type of financing should be limited in size unless the University has a binding commitment for permanent funding. - 3.
+The University may consider various interest rate management agreements only to hedge debt and not for speculative purposes or as a source of operating revenue.
+Debt Capacity, Impact and Structure: - The University's debt capacity will be governed primarily by its ability to support all incremental costs associated with such debt within the University's operating budget, including (i) debt service (principal and interest payments), (ii) recurring operating and maintenance costs of facilities (new or renovated), and (iii) asset purchases (other than made possible through financing).
+In evaluating specific projects, however, the University will consider anticipated future revenue, if any, to be generated by the project to be financed, and the related anticipated impact, if any, on the University's financial position.
+The University will only consider incremental additional debt if its additional bonds test (under its existing bond issues) will be achieved and if proforma debt service coverage, including any anticipated future maintenance costs or revenue, will be at least 1.10x. - The University will seek to understand the potential impact on its credit rating(s) of any proposed change in its outstanding debt portfolio and will strive to maintain an investment grade rating by monitoring its pro-forma financial ratios relative to published medians.
 The decision to issue debt, however, shall be focused primarily on (i) the University's ability to fund debt service and (ii) the strategic importance of the capital project funded pursuant to the proposed financing.
-Such decision shall not be made exclusively on the potential impact of any project on the University's credit rating(s). - Although the University did not previously have a practice of maintaining level debt service amortization, the University shall strive to maintain reasonably level debt service amortization and avoid significant balloon indebtedness resulting in undue future refinancing or market access risk.
+Such decision shall not be made exclusively on the potential impact of any project on the University's credit rating(s). - The University shall strive to maintain reasonably level debt service amortization and avoid significant balloon indebtedness resulting in undue future refinancing or market access risk.
 Proposed debt amortization structures will take into consideration (i) the economic life of each asset financed, (ii) the University's curriculum and operational needs, (iii) future anticipated borrowing plans, (iv) projected cash flows, (v) future refinancing opportunities, (vi) fundraising plans, and (vii) strategies for optimizing market opportunities.
-The University will also evaluate the advantages and disadvantages of arrangements that provide for interest-only payments and for the capitalization of interest, particularly during the construction phase of financed projects. - The University will maintain reasonable daily and weekly liquidity in excess of any outstanding debt that has a commensurate demand feature and/or acceleration provisions, which may include, but not be limited to, certain bank debt, variable rate demand bonds or other debt with similar optional or mandatory tender features.
+The University will also evaluate the advantages and disadvantages of arrangements that provide for interest-only payments and for the capitalization of interest, particularly during the construction phase of financed projects.

+• The University will maintain reasonable daily and weekly liquidity in excess of any outstanding debt that has a commensurate demand feature and/or acceleration provisions, which may include, but not be limited to, certain bank debt, variable rate demand bonds or other debt with similar optional or mandatory tender features.